Measurement-altered Ising quantum criticality: Setup and protocol

 The second equality follows from the fact that the projectors $\ket{\tilde s_j}\bra{\tilde s_j}$ commute with $A$ (because they act on different chains) and square to themselves, while the third follows upon removing a resolution of the identity for the ancilla chain.

-Our protocol can be understood as a particular physical implementation of generalized measurement protocols that combine additional degrees of freedom, a unitary entangling transformation, and projective measurements (see, e.g., Ref.~\onlinecite{nielsen2002quantum}).
-Notably, it allows us to assess how quantum correlations among the ancilla, tunable via the ratio $h_{\rm anc}/J_{\rm anc}$, impact the measurement-induced changes in the critical chain's properties.
+Our protocol performs a particular physical implementation of generalized measurements that combines additional degrees of freedom provided by the ancilla chain, a unitary entangling transformation, and projective measurements (see, e.g., Ref.~\onlinecite{nielsen2002quantum}).
+More importantly, it allows us to assess how quantum correlations among the ancilla, tunable via the ratio $h_{\rm anc}/J_{\rm anc}$, impact the measurement-induced changes in the critical chain's properties.
 Let us make this connection more explicit.
 The post-measured state $\ket{\psi_{\tilde{s}}}$ given in Eq.~\eqref{psi_m_def} can be written as

 where, given measurement outcome $\tilde s$, $M_{\tilde{s}}\equiv \bra{\tilde{s}}\prod_j U_j\ket{\psi_a}$ denotes the measurement operator acting on the critical chain.
 The full set of measurement operators satisfy the completeness relation $\sum_{\tilde{s}} M_{\tilde{s}}^\dagger M_{\tilde{s}}=\mathds{1}_c$.
 If $\ket{\psi_a}$ was a product state, then we could factorize $M_{\tilde{s}}=\prod_j M_{\tilde{s}_j}$ in terms of on-site measurement operators $M_{s_j}$.
 However, for nontrivially entangled $\ket{\psi_a}$---which we always consider below---this exact factorization no longer holds, though an approximate factorization can nevertheless suffice to capture the essential influence of measurement, depending on the precise form of $M_{\tilde s}$ and the range of ancilla correlations.
 We return to this point in Sec.~\ref{sec:discussion}.